Phantas0s/pandoc_resume/markdown/resume.md

 *October 2014 - March 2017* - **Lead Developer - Lesara** (Berlin, Germany)

 Lesara was one of the most successful e-commerce company in Berlin.
-I helped the company grows and double its size.
-In one year, Lesara was selling from 2 country to 24 countries in Europe, sending shipments from China.
+I helped the company grows and double its size (from 100 to 200 employees).
+In one year, Lesara was selling from 2 to 24 countries in Europe (B2C).

-*Technologies*: PHP (Symfony), MySQL, docker containers, Capistrano, RabbitMQ...
+**Technologies**: PHP (Symfony), MySQL, docker containers, Capistrano, RabbitMQ.

-* Lead developer of the custom Logistic software managing stocks, orders, shipments, and suppliers.
+* Lead developer of the Logistic software managing stocks, orders, shipments, and suppliers.
+    * Logistic was handling the specific logistic strategy of the company (shipping from China to Europe and consolidation strategies) no other solution could provide.

 ----

 *February 2014 - October 2014* - **PHP Backend Developer - Orange** (Lyon, France)

+**Technologies**: PHP (EzPublish), MySQL, JavaScript.

 Orange is one of the biggest phone operator in Europe.
 I was maintaining a complex project to create customizable events.